kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## dummy_studytime_grt5hrs   0.6722 1.9585

   - The odds ratio for dummy\_studytime\_grt5hrs can be calculated from the coefficients by applying the exp() function
-  - 0.5105853 odds ratio, a value less than 1 indicates that as the predictor increases, the odds of the family size being greater than 3 decreases.
+  - 1.958537 odds ratio, a value greater than 1 indicates that as the predictor decreases, the odds of the outcome occurring increases, which was our idea.

 <!-- end list -->